[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth 10-11-1977 by Ord. No. 77-28. Amendments noted where applicable.]

 [Amended at time of adoption of Code (see Ch.
 1, General Provisions, Art.
 II)]

 The person to whom such license is issued and the owner or tenant of the premises on which the sale or activity is conducted shall be jointly responsible for the maintenance of good order and decorum on the premises during all hours of such sale or activity.
 No such persons shall permit loud or boisterous conduct on said premises nor permit vehicles to impede the passage of traffic on any roads or streets in the area of such premises.
 All such persons shall obey the reasonable orders of any member of the Police or Fire Department of the Borough in order to maintain the public health, safety and welfare.
 All licensed premises shall at all times be subject to such reasonable rules as may be made from time to time by the Borough Council and shall be subject to inspection at all times by the Zoning Officer, Chief of Police and Fire Chief, or any of their agents or other duly authorized representative of the Borough of Kenilworth.

 No signs for advertising or directing customers are to be posted on any place other than the premises where the sale is to be held.
 The sign shall not exceed two feet by two feet in size and shall not be placed on the premises earlier than one week prior to the sale and must be removed within 24 hours after the sale has terminated.

 Garage sales, as defined and permitted under this chapter, shall be conducted on the licensed premises only in the dwelling, garage or rear yard.

-Any person violating or failing to comply with any of the provisions of this chapter shall, upon conviction before the Judge of the Municipal Court of the Borough of Kenilworth, be punished by a fine in any sum not exceeding $500 or by imprisonment for a period not exceeding 90 days, or both, for each and every violation.
+Any person violating or failing to comply with any of the provisions of this chapter shall, upon conviction thereof, be subject to the general penalty set forth in Chapter 1, Article I, General Penalty, of the Borough of Kenilworth Code.
 Each day of sale in violation of any or all of the provisions of this chapter shall be a separate violation.